 Part 4.2.7 requires that sewage sludge not be applied to land where the soil concentration of available phosphorus exceeds specified values according to soil pH and specified analytical procedure.
-NOTE: The concentrations have been changed from the previous permit.
 The purpose of this requirement is to not have the land application of sewage sludge contribute excessive runoff of phosphorus to surface waters.
 The soil concentration values of available phosphorus are based on recommendations from Colorado State University.
 The permit has a provision that the permittee may request these limits be modified if different limits would be justified based on local conditions (e.g., phosphorus index).
 The new limits are to be developed in cooperation with the local agricultural extension office, USDA/NRCS office, or local university.
 The permittee may request and EPA may approve the use of the phosphorus index or other site specific limits as a replacement for these limits.